IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/data feed.md

-15. Add a new tile, Common -> Array -> ArraySize
+15. Add a new building block, Common -> Array -> ArraySize

 	a.
 Change name to Number_Alerts

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. array: $SevOne_Alerts.result.alerts